alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 3. Anonymous types / methods / Lambdas
 4. Extension methods
 5. Enumerable / IQueryable / IObservable
+6. Can you change the expression tree in IQueryable?

+### Entity Framework / ORM
+1. Lazy/Eager loading, what are they for?
+   - what are the pros and cons?
+   - Why use the virtual keyword for navigation properties?
+2. What is Dapper and how does it differ from EF Core?
+3. What does Context.SaveChanges() unfold into?

 ### Memory + GC
 1. Difference between Reference types and Value types (stack vs heap)